cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ## Enforce externalized dynamic authorization

-Before we start enforcing policies, let's run the postman to see if all the API operations are still accessible.
-Once that is done, let's try to add more authorization scenarios to enforce access and authorization policies authored and managed via the Cloudentity authorization platform.
+Before we start enforcing policies, run the postman collection((https://www.getpostman.com/collections/b84dcc2e6d7034c02d48)) to check if all the GraphQL API operations are still accessible.
+Once the pre check is complete , let's try to add more authorization scenarios to enforce access and authorization policies authored and managed via the Cloudentity authorization platform.

 For policy governance, we expect the admin (policy administrator) to
 * Login into the Cloudentity Authorization portal
 * Navigate to the workspace and select APIs nav item to see the GraphQL APIs
+* Apply policies at various GraphQL construct level in the GraphQL API explorer

 ### Scenario#1: Block GraphQL endpoint alltogether